Nicolas Bekka Urban Ecologist

 Bekka, N., Agostini S., Perret, S., Biard, C. (2025)

-Oikos – Submitted
+Oikos –

 Urbanisation and the evolution of sexually dimorphic traits: Evidence from black-tie ornamentation in great tits